 When conducting an investigation, the federal government does so with its own resources.
 Once the government takes over a case, it is then responsible for litigation costs including the cost of any expert witness they consult.

 Although the government has many more resources than individual whistleblowers, it does not have unlimited resources.
 However, if the government does pursue the case, it will be sure to have whatever resources are needed to do so successfully.

 Importance of Hiring Experts for an FCA Proceeding

 In a way, the first “expert: introduced during an FCA proceeding is often the whistleblower.
 The whistleblower has to have a certain level of expertise within their own industry to understand what is not allowed.
 In pursuing the case to trial, the government may choose to consult with additional experts.
 They may want to have in house contracting experts or experts in any particular scientific field to be able to corroborate the allegations presented by the whistleblower.

 Learn More About Experts in Federal Whistleblower Cases

 If you are looking to hold your employer responsible for taking advantage of the government, as well as others, you may have questions about how to do so while protecting yourself at the same time.
-A whistleblower attorney in DC could inform you of your legal options.
+A whistleblower attorney could inform you of your legal options.
 Depending on your allegations and the type of case you may file, the federal government may also decide to discuss your case with you.
-If so, contacting an attorney with a professional familiarity in this field could prove to be very helpful.
+If so, contacting an attorney who is knowledgeable about experts in whistleblower investigations could prove to be very helpful.